sqlobject/sqlobject/docs/DeveloperGuide.rst

 .. _PEP 8: http://www.python.org/dev/peps/pep-0008/

+* With some exceptions sources must be pure ASCII.
+Including string literals and comments.

 * With a few exceptions sources must be `flake8`_-clean (and hence pep8-clean).
 Please consider using pre-commit hook installed by running ``flake8 --install-hook``.